embulk/embulk-output-jdbc/embulk-output-oracle/README.md

 ### Modes

 * **insert**:
   * Behavior: This mode writes rows to some intermediate tables first.
 If all those tasks run correctly, runs `INSERT INTO <target_table> SELECT * FROM <intermediate_table_1> UNION ALL SELECT * FROM <intermediate_table_2> UNION ALL ...` query.
+If the target table doesn't exist, it is created automatically.
   * Transactional: Yes.
 This mode successfully writes all rows, or fails with writing zero rows.
   * Resumable: Yes.
 * **insert_direct**:
   * Behavior: This mode inserts rows to the target table directly.
+If the target table doesn't exist, it is created automatically.
   * Transactional: No. If fails, the target table could have some rows inserted.
   * Resumable: No.
 * **truncate_insert**: